mohantypunit/mohantypunit.github.io/index.md

 **GitOps with Flux**

-*Description*: This project is a demonstration of using Flux to implement GitOps using the manifest files whille following the udemy course "FluxCD Mastery: Automating Kubernetes with GitOps" by Ahmed Elfakharany.
+*Description*: This project is a demonstration of using Flux to implement GitOps using the manifest files whille following the udemy course "FluxCD Mastery" by Ahmed Elfakharany.

 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/mohantypunit/pp02)